-Art Latin

-Computing Life Skills

-Design and Technology Mathematics

-Drama Mandarin

-English Music

-Food and Nutrition Physical Education French Religious Studies
+Art Computing Design and Technology Drama English Food and Nutrition French Geography History Latin Life Skills Mathematics Mandarin Music Physical Education Religious Studies Science: Biology Science: Chemistry Science: Physics Spanish Textiles --- --

-Geography Science - split Chemistry/Biology/Physics

-German Spanish History Textiles

-In Year 8 pupils may take up German or Mandarin or continue with Latin, in addition to French or Spanish.
+In Year 8 pupils may take up Mandarin or Latin , in addition to French or Spanish.
 Pupils not taking a second language are offered an Assisted Learning Programme which may include support in Mathematics and English.
 The most able linguists may take two modern languages and keep up Latin.